nealey/homepage/content/blog/2023-01-25-love-boat/index.md

 They got some pretty impressive performances this way.
 The "blind" lady was played by June Allyson: a headliner, judging by posters from the films she starred in.
-Her husband was played by someone without as many stage credits, whose IMDB entry lists almost exclusively voice acting for cartoons.
+Her husband was played by Van Johnson, her frequent co-star.
+(A previous release of this confused Van Johnson with Alan Young.)
-Here he is expressing... grief? asphyxiation?
+Here's Van expressing... grief? asphyxiation?
 I've decided to call it "the eyeroll of despair".

 {{<video src="eyeroll-of-despair.mp4" text="A man has a distraught woman in his arms, in a comforting hold.
 His brow is furrowed, he is rolling his eyes, and his mouth is hanging open.">}}